colinsongf/document-reranking-with-deep-learning-in-ir/bioasq_eval/README.txt

-This software is part of the [BioASQ Evaluation-Measures repository](https://github.com/BioASQ/Evaluation-Measures).
+This software is part of the BioASQ Evaluation-Measures repository: https://github.com/BioASQ/Evaluation-Measures

 Evaluation Measures for BioASQ Challenge